New Music To Know This Week: Megan Thee Stallion Keeps It Real, BANKS Reinvents & More

 Adeline "Top Down"

-If you're taking a road trip over Memorial Day weekend and need another good song for your playlist, add this one.
-It's legit just one of those bops that will mark your soul with the funk, and it's exactly that funkiness that will bring you back to hit play again and again and again...
+If you're taking a road trip over the long weekend and need another good song for your playlist, add this one.
+It's one of those bops that will mark your soul with the funk, and it's exactly that funkiness that will bring you back to hit play again and again and again...

 Holly Henderson "Pride Can Wait"